There’s a lot of attention paid to Colorado’s high country through the winter months.

 “We see things improving from last fall, when much of the state was in extreme or exceptional drought, but we have a lot of weather still in front of us.
 There’s still a lot of time to have things change,” Elder said.

-In late February, despite the early season snowfall, the U.S. Drought Monitor Map classified nearly 40 percent of the state as being in severe to exceptional drought.
+Despite the early season snowfall, the U.S. Drought Monitor Map classified approximately 40% of the state as being moderate to severe drought.

 Several factors can eat away at a healthy winter snowpack, reducing the amount of water that ultimately ends up in reservoirs.
 Among them: